Rohul1997/Gateway_cia/README.md

 - You may delete Gateway_cia.cia from your SD card if you wish.

 ## NOTES
-- You must launch Gateway from sysnand, using the native_firm from 9.0~9.2.
+- You must launch Gateway using the native_firm from 9.0~9.2.
 This is a limitation of Gateway, not this tool.
 - To do this using AuReiNand, hold **L** when powering on with the proper firmware90.bin in your **aurei** folder.